Only Amazon Prime members can score these 10 secret sales — starting at $12

 SuperDanny Surge Protector Power Strip

-Let’s face it, surge protectors aren't known for their looks.
-That’s why we always hide them away behind a bookshelf, desk or couch.
-However, this SuperDanny Surge Protector Power Strip — which is on sale for $18, or $2 off, for Prime members only — looks just as good as it works.
+This SuperDanny Surge Protector Power Strip — which is on sale for $18, or $2 off, for Prime members only — will help you juice up five devices at once.
 Armed with three power outlets and two USB ports, this surge protector can effectively turn one wall outlet into five with up to 240 volts of power.
-It also gives your work area or entertainment center some pizazz with its wood-grain look.

-“This power strip is awesome.
-I was tired of looking at the ugly black power strip next to my couch....
-What an eyesore.” shared a five-star Amazon reviewer.
-“This wood grain one looks great and blends in with my wooden side table.
-I love that it has the USB ports, so when my friends come over and sit on that side they can plug their phones in.”
+“Nice length on the cord and it seems pretty durable.
+Works as intended and haven't have any issues with it," a five-star fan said.
+"Happy camper on my end.”

 Shop it: SuperDanny Surge Protector Power Strip, $18 for Prime members (was $20), amazon.com